iluwatar/java-design-patterns/intercepting-filter/README.md

   - Performance
   - Security
   - Web development
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Intercepting Filter Design Pattern

-The Intercepting Filter pattern is intended to provide a pluggable framework for preprocessing and postprocessing web requests and responses.
-It allows different filters to process client requests and server responses in a configurable, decoupled manner.
+The Intercepting Filter Pattern in Java is a powerful design pattern that allows for efficient web request handling.
+This pattern enables the application of multiple filters in a filter chain to process and modify requests and responses.

 ## Detailed Explanation of Intercepting Filter Pattern with Real-World Examples